lotuskit/core/README.md

-# LotusKit
+# LotusKit Chat
-A turnkey chat server to integrate in your projects
+An open-source turnkey chat server to integrate in your projects

 ## Install dev environment
 1. Install Node.js on your computer